 Close up profile of Giant's Head Mtn, 1986-005-011

-The Okanagans first interacted with European people through the fur trade.
+The Syilx people first interacted with European people through the fur trade.
 Fur brigades passed through the Okanagan area traveling from the south towards Fort Alexandria on the Fraser River.
-The Okanagan people participated in the fur trade largely in the sale and trading of horses.
+The Syilx people participated in the fur trade largely in the sale and trading of horses.

-By the mid nineteenth century, the fur trade was slowing down; however, the discovery of gold in the Fraser Canyon in 1857 prompted an influx of newcomers, mostly Americans, who in subsequent years steadily raked through the valleys of British Columbia in search for the next big strike.
-Some of these newcomers turned to ranching or farming to find their fortune, and pressure began to grow from settlers who wanted to acquire the fertile land of the Okanagan Valley from local First Nations groups.
-A series of oral agreements were made with Okanagan groups; agreements which were later broken as white settlers gradually acquired land in what is now known as the Summerland District.
-(Read more about the acquisition of land from First Nations groups HERE.)
+By the mid-nineteenth century, the fur trade was slowing down; however, the discovery of gold in the Fraser Canyon in 1857 prompted an influx of newcomers, mostly Americans, who in subsequent years steadily raked through the valleys of British Columbia in search of the next big strike.
+Some of these newcomers turned to ranching or farming to find their fortune, and pressure began to grow from settlers who wanted to acquire the fertile land of the Okanagan Valley from local Indigenous people.
+A series of oral agreements were made with Syilx groups; agreements which were later broken as white settlers gradually acquired land in what is now known as the Summerland District.
+(Read more about the acquisition of land from Indigenous groups HERE.)

 Settlement Begins